 Are you anxious?
 Afraid of what will happen if you leave the house?
 Will you have a physical or mental break?
 Get lost, break down crying?
 These things have happened to me.
 Have they happened to you?
 I was always almost in full panic mode every time I THOUGHT about leaving the house, it still happens, some days.

 There will be days that feel normal enough.
 Days you look normal enough.
 Days that are good enough!
 Admitting to yourself, what you have is the hardest part.
 Forgive yourself for getting this disease because it is not-your-fault!
-Once you do you will begin to learn the skills necessary to constantly improve and manage your symptoms.
+Once you do, you will begin to learn the skills necessary to continually improve and manage your symptoms.
 I promise!

 Every single day is like getting on a Ferris wheel.
 You can never tell where the cart on the wheel will stop, it is random.
 How many times will you gloriously ride to the top?
 Random.
 Is the operator in a good mood or bad?
 Are there people waiting impatiently for their turn or is no one in line?
 Random, random!
 A day with a chronic illness is just simply random!